slerman12/UnifiedML/QUICK_APP_TUTORIAL3.md

 ML Model=Run.Model
 ```

-Thus, you can pass in paths to classes like above as well as objects, with various [syntax semantics for quickly specifying arguments.](#Syntax)
+Thus, you can pass in paths to classes as well as objects, with various [syntax semantics for quickly specifying arguments.](#Syntax)

 ## Acceleration